Frequently Asked Questions about insect food

 Which notifications must be submitted by operators who produce insect foods?

-Operators who process/produce insect foods need to register their food establishment operation with the food control authorities of their own municipality before the start of operation Registered food establishments already in operation wishing to start the processing/production of insect foods are not required to submit a new food establishment notification or notification of an essential change in operation.
-Insects are considered to be just raw materials, like e.g. eggs or milk.
-Therefore all that is needed is to take the use of the new raw material into account in the operator's in-house control plan.
+Operators who process/produce insect foods need to register their food establishment operation with the food control authorities of their own municipality before the start of operation.
+Registered food establishments already in operation wishing to start the processing/production of insect foods are not required to submit a new food establishment notification or notification of an essential change in operation.
+Insects are considered to be raw materials, like e.g. eggs or milk.
+All that is needed is to take the use of the new raw material into account in the operator's in-house control plan.

 Do food establishments wishing to process/produce insect foods need to apply for status of approved food establishment?

-No they do not, as insect sector operators are not establishments.
+No they do not.
+The approval requirement for food establishments in the meat and fish sectors for example, does not apply to food establishments handling/preparing insect food.
 However, operators who process/produce insect foods need to register their food establishment operation with the food control authorities of their own municipality before the start of operation.
 Registered food establishments already in operation wishing to start the processing/production of insect foods are not required to submit a new food establishment notification or notification of an essential change in operation.
-Insects are considered to be just raw materials, like e.g. eggs or milk.
-Therefore all that is needed is to take the use of the new raw material into account in the operator's in-house control plan.
+Insects are considered to be raw materials, like e.g. eggs or milk.
+All that is needed is to take the use of the new raw material into account in the operator's in-house control plan.

 If a meat sector establishment wishes to use powdered whole insects as raw material for sausages, will this be approved as an essential change in operation?

 An approval of the change need not be applied for to use powdered insects as raw material for sausages in a meat sector establishment.
-Insects are considered to be just raw materials, like e.g. eggs or milk.
-Therefore all that is needed is to take the use of the new raw material into account in the operator's in-house control plan.
+Insects are considered to be raw materials, like e.g. eggs or milk.
+All that is needed is to take the use of the new raw material into account in the operator's in-house control plan.

 Import and export